alif898/Weather-Forecast-Fetcher/README.md

 Requirements:
 - GCP account, with BigQuery, Google Cloud Composer, Google Cloud Storage, Google Cloud Run, Google Cloud CLI & SendGrid API enabled
 - GCP service account with permissions for all the above services
-- Mapbox API access token for the web app
+- Mapbox API access token for the Plotly visualisations used in the web app

 1. Create a Google Cloud Composer instance. [forecast_dag.py](forecast_dag.py) and [utilities](utilities) should go into the dags/ folder of the bucket in Google Cloud Storage that belongs to the instance of Google Cloud Composer created.
 2. The [plotly-dash](plotly-dash) folder is used to build the web app.
 Navigate to the folder and run the following commands in the terminal to upload into Google Cloud Run: